Soccer positions explained

 Bundesliga archetype: Arjen Robben

-There was scarcely a sight more iconic then Arjen Robben cutting inside from the right and steering a left-footed shot into the far corner of his opponents' goal.
+There was scarcely a sight more iconic then Robben cutting inside from the right and steering a left-footed shot into the far corner of his opponents' goal.
 Everyone knew he was going to do it; nobody knew how to stop it.
 The Dutch wing wizard was used on the left when breaking through for PSV Eindhoven and the Netherlands as a youngster, with subsequent spells at Chelsea and Real Madrid just as likely to see him stationed on his natural side.

 After joining Bayern in 2009, he made the right wing his own, though, with Robben and fellow inverted winger Franck Ribéry - collectively known as Robbery - stealing the show with 17 major honours won together.
 The fastest player in the world when clocked at just under 23 miles per hour at the 2014 World Cup, Robben didn't need that same top speed later in his career, with his ball control, trickery, and a dip of the shoulder taking on a greater importance.

-Watch: Robben's Top 5 goals
+Watch: Robben's top 5 goals

 Position False 9